aaron-smits/playwright-k8s/notes.md

 To Do:
 Research:
+- [ ] Argo Workflows for Kubernetes
+- [ ] Calculate the cost of running the cluster and the tests
 - [ ] Add a test that fails
 - [ ] Add a test that fails and is flaky
 - [ ] Helm for working with all the yaml files
+- [ ] pulling images from private GCR
+- [ ] Understand how to limit storage to stay below quota
 Features:
 - [ ] Created shared volume for test results
+- [ ] Create custom playwright reporter with option to upload to storage bucket and write json to a database
 - [ ] Create a test publish job that pushes the test results to a web server
 - [ ] Store test results in a storage bucket
 - [ ] Create a frontend to display the test results over time